 These scholarships are awarded to students who show outstanding academic potential and are based on the results of a competitive scholarship examination.
-Students applying for a Maddocks IB Academic Scholarship must attend the designated scholarship examination and interview day, which takes place at the college on a Saturday in November.
+Students applying for a Maddocks IB Academic Scholarship must attend the designated scholarship examination and interview day, which takes place at the Sixth Form on a Saturday in November.

 (1 hour 35 minutes subject-based questions) The examination will consist of 2 written papers (from an initial choice of 4 subjects selected in advance on the scholarship application form).
 Applicants will receive a booklet containing their 4 selected subjects and will have 5 minutes’ reading time, before the examination begins, to select 2 questions they wish to answer.
 The nature of the questions will vary depending on the subject area but might include problem-solving, literary criticism or extended discursive writing.
 Applicants should be able to answer the questions without prior revision.